openhab/openhab-alexa/USAGE.md

 While single mapping items works for many use cases, occasionally multiple openHAB items need to be mapped to a single endpoint in Alexa.
 When using a group item, keep in mind that there can only be one specific interface capability per group.
 If you need to have more than one instance of a given capability, you should use the Mode, Range and Toggle controllers that are described at the end of this section.

-For this example we will use 2 different use cases, a thermostat and a stereo.
+For this example we will use various use cases, a thermostat, a stereo, a security system, a washer and a fan.

 In openHAB a thermostat is modeled as many different items, typically there are items for set points (target, heat, cool), modes, and the current temperature.
 To map these items to a single endpoint in Alexa, we will add them to a group which also uses "Alexa" metadata.
 When items are alexa-enabled, but are also a member of a group alexa-enabled, they will be added to the group endpoint and not exposed as their own endpoints.